proman2520/sqlalchemy-challenge/README.md

 Regarding help from other places, I mostly referenced the class activity solutions (the Zoom recordings have not yet been posted).
 I consulted AskBCS 3 times, all regarding confusion over the Flask code.
 Two times my code was debugged, and the third time was simply a misreading of the rubric/instructions.
+The datetime conversion lines were provided to me by AskBCS help, though the code works without them.

 The rubric is complicated, so if I am not able to get full points, please let me know where I missed the objectives.
 I intend to fix any errors.
 Thank you for your time grading my assignment.